 Forged Instruments (Fake Credit Cards)

 Creating or possessing a fake credit card is forgery under NY Penal Law § 170.10.
-This includes making or altering a credit card with intent to defraud, as well as possessing a forged credit card, knowing it’s counterfeit.
+This includes making or altering a credit card with the intent to defraud, as well as possessing a forged credit card, knowing it’s counterfeit.
 Forgery charges related to credit cards are usually second-degree forgery, a Class D felony.
 Hire a NY credit card fraud attorney to protect your rights.

 Related Crimes